xunyhu/You-Dont-Know-JS/types-grammar/ch2.md

 * `Number.isNaN(..)`: The bug-fixed version of the global `isNaN(..)` utility, which identifies if the argument provided is the special `NaN` value

-* `Number.parseFloat(..)` / `Number.parseInt(..)`: utilties to parse string values for numeric digits, left-to-right, until the end of the string or the first non-float (or non-integer) character is encountered
+* `Number.parseFloat(..)` / `Number.parseInt(..)`: utilities to parse string values for numeric digits, left-to-right, until the end of the string or the first non-float (or non-integer) character is encountered

 ### Static `Math` Namespace